 A comma may be used after the business name and before the designator.
 “Cowboy Cleaners LLC” and “Cowboy Cleaners, LLC” are both acceptable.

-This Article doesn’t actually make the election.
+This section doesn’t actually make the election.
 That will be done when filing the EIN with the Internal Revenue Service (IRS).
 We have a guide to filing an EIN for a Rhode Island LLC.
 It only takes about 5 minutes and doesn’t cost you anything.

-Purpose – You can elect to have the business purpose of the LLC be open-ended with the generic text of “The limited liability company has the purpose of engaging in any lawful business”.
+Purpose – You can elect to have the business purpose of the LLC be open-ended with the generic text of “The limited liability company has the purpose of engaging in any lawful business.”
 The business purpose just refers to the business activities of the LLC.
 If a more specified purpose is desired, it can be entered in Article VI.

 Duration – In this section, you can indicate how long the LLC will remain in existence.
-Most LLCs will choose a Perpetual duration, however some businesses (usually investment related) will have a specific closure date.
-If you have a specific end date in mind (typically used for investment-related businesses) choose a dissolution date.
+Most LLCs will choose a Perpetual duration; however, some businesses (usually investment-related) will have a specific closure date.
+If you have a specific end date in mind (typically used for investment-related businesses), choose a dissolution date.

-This section asks if the LLC is Member-Managed or Manager-Managed.
+LLC Management – This section asks if the LLC is Member-Managed or Manager-Managed.

 – Member-Managed LLCs have an active involvement in the management of the LLC.

-– Manager-Managed LLCs are hired by the members to run the LLC, similar to a CEO of a corporation.
+– Manager-Managed LLCs are hired by the LLC members to run the LLC, similar to a CEO of a corporation.